Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Abstract

 \section{Abstract}

-Rapid advances in perception have enabled large pre-trained models to be used out of the box for processing high-dimensional, noisy, and partial observations of the world into rich geometric representations (e.g., occupancy predictions).
-However, safe integration of these models onto robots remains challenging due to a lack of reliable performance in unfamiliar environments.
-In this work, we present a framework for rigorously quantifying the uncertainty of pre-trained perception models for occupancy prediction in order to provide end-to-end statistical safety assurances for navigation.
-We build on techniques from \emph{conformal prediction} for producing a calibrated perception system that lightly processes the outputs of a pre-trained model while ensuring generalization to novel environments and robustness to distribution shifts in states when perceptual outputs are used in conjunction with a planner.
-The calibrated system can be used in combination with \emph{any} safe planner to provide an end-to-end statistical assurance on safety in a new environment with a user-specified threshold $1-\epsilon$.
-We evaluate the resulting approach — which we refer to as \emph{Perceive with Confidence} (\pwc) --- with experiments in simulation and on hardware where a quadruped robot navigates through indoor environments containing objects unseen during training or calibration.
-These experiments validate the safety assurances provided by \pwc and demonstrate significant improvements in empirical safety rates compared to baselines.
-Videos and code can be found \href{https://perceive-with-confidence.github.io}{here}.
+Rapid advances in perception have enabled large pre-trained models to be used out of the box for transforming high-dimensional, noisy, and partial observations of the world into rich occupancy representations.
+However, the reliability of these models and consequently their safe integration onto robots remains unknown, particularly when deployed in environments unseen during training.
+To provide safety guarantees, we rigorously quantify the uncertainty of pre-trained perception systems for object detection and scene completion via a novel calibration technique based on conformal prediction.
+Crucially, this procedure guarantees robustness to distribution shifts in states when perception outputs are used in conjunction with a planner.
+As a result, the calibrated perception system can be used in combination with \emph{any} safe planner to provide an end-to-end statistical assurance on safety in unseen environments.
+We evaluate the resulting approach, \emph{Perceive with Confidence} (\pwc), in simulation and on hardware where a quadruped robot navigates through previously unseen static indoor environments.
+These experiments validate the safety assurances for obstacle avoidance provided by \pwc.
+In simulation, our method reduces obstacle misdetection by $70\%$ compared to uncalibrated perception models.
+While misdetections lead to collisions for baseline methods, our approach consistently achieves $100\%$ safety.
+We further demonstrate reducing the conservatism of our method without sacrificing safety, achieving a $46\%$ increase in success rates in challenging environments while maintaining $100\%$ safety.
+In hardware experiments, our method improves empirical safety by $40\%$ over baselines and reduces obstacle misdetection by $93.3\%$.
+The safety gap widens to $46.7\%$ when navigation speed increases, highlighting our approach’s robustness under more demanding conditions.